7 Peaceful European Towns to Visit This Summer (2025 Edition)

 Don’t come here for beach clubs or big resorts (they don’t exist).
 Come for long dinners that start at sunset and end with house wine under the stars.
 For narrow alleys that lead to chapels perched on cliffs.
 And for mornings that unfold slowly — maybe a swim, maybe a walk, maybe just another coffee.

-Dinner at Pounda or Irini’s, two family-run tavernas where the food is slow-cooked and the setting sun paints the stone walls pink.
-Folegandros is also one of the best islands for cliffside swimming — Agali and Katergo beaches are favorites for their raw, untouched feel.
+For dinner, head to Pounda or Irini’s—two family-run tavernas where the food is slow-cooked to perfection, and the sunset turns the stone walls a soft pink.
+If you’re a fan of cliffside swimming, Folegandros is one of the best places for it.
+Agali and Katergo beaches are favorites, offering a raw, untouched beauty that you won’t find on more crowded islands.

-Stay just outside the Chora in a small stone guesthouse or boutique cave-style suite.
-Most come with sea views, woven textiles, and a basket of local figs in the morning.
+For where to stay, look for a small stone guesthouse or a boutique cave-style suite just outside Chora.
+Many have sea views, woven textiles, and little touches like a basket of local figs waiting for you in the morning.

 Dieulefit, France